amirongit/notecode/loggingInPython.md

     - this enables down stream control from high level code over logs
 - standard logging library is composed of
     1. `Logger`s: used by application code for logging
-    2. `Handler`s: used to send log records to appropriate destinations
+    2. `Handler`s: used to send log records to their appropriate destinations
     3. `Filter`s: used to determine which log records to output
-    4. `Formatter`s:
-        - used to specify layout of log records
-        - reponsible for converting `logging.LogRecord` objects to strings
+    4. `Formatter`s: reponsible for converting `logging.LogRecord` objects to log strings
 ### Logger Objects
 - should never be instantiated directly
-- `class logging.Logger`
+- `logging.Logger`
     - `level`
         - defaults to "NOTSET" if self isn't the root logger & to "WARNING" otherwise
         - "NOTSET" will cause all events to delegate to parent loggers